-Investing in a patch management tool will pay off over the long term as you keep your network’s devices updated and safe from vulnerabilities.
+Investing in a patch management tool will pay off over the long term as you keep your network’s devices updated and safe from critical software vulnerabilities.
 Trying to manually update patches inconsistently can have disastrous consequences if a cyber attacker exploits an unpatched vulnerability.
 By using a patch management tool you can reduce the risk of a successful attack and stay online.

 Which patch management software is best at documenting vulnerabilities?

 - ManageEngine Patch Manager Plus maintains a vulnerability database